West Point Traditions

 The Army Mule and the Black Knight

-The Black Knight first appeared in The Pointer magazine (a cadet magazine from 1923-1996) in November 1931, but gained common usage when Will Wedge, a writer with the New York Sun, called the football team “Blaik’s Black Knights” on 1 December 1944, the day before the Army–Navy game.
+The Black Knight first appeared in The Pointer magazine (a cadet magazine from 1923-96) in November 1931, but gained common usage when Will Wedge, a writer with the New York Sun, called the football team “Blaik’s Black Knights” on Dec.
+1, 1944, the day before the Army–Navy game.

 Goat-Engineer Game

 The annual Goat-Engineer Game dates back over 100 years.
-The game features two teams formed based on academic ranking, so the bottom half of the class--the Goats--challenge the top half of the class--the Engineers for bragging rights.
+The game features two teams formed based on academic ranking, so the bottom half of the class - the Goats - challenge the top half of the class - the Engineers - for bragging rights.
 Both men and women field teams and compete in highly competitive games of flag football!

 “Every Cadet an Athlete”

-For over 200 years, West Point has been developing leaders of character to serve in the US Army.
+For over 200 years, West Point has developed leaders of character to serve in the U.S. Army.
 Traditionally, this was done through academics and military drilling.
 Today, every cadet is involved in a sport.
 You will see them on the playing fields, tennis courts and parachuting!
-In 1919, when General MacArthur became the Superintendent at West Point, he understood that improved physical fitness was important to create better officers.
-His goal was to make “every cadet an athlete.”